Brumdail/ErenshorQoL/ErenshorQoL/Thunderstore/README.md

 ## Technical Details
 Adds Prefix commands to `TypeText.CheckCommands` to include new commands.
-Adds Postfix commands to `PlayerCombat.ToggleAttack` to automatically perform actions when autoattack is enabled.
-Adds Postfix commands to `NPC.AggroOn` to automatically perform actions when a new NPC aggros the player.
 Adds Postfix commands to `AuctionHouseUI.OpenListItem` to automatically add an item price.

 ### QoL Modded Commands: